 The textbook (in print or ebook) can be purchased on campus from "The School Locker".
 Details about the release date and how to purchase the Practical Notes 2023 will be provided on the Canvas site for this unit.

 Submission of assessment items

 Extensions & Late submissions

-PowerPoint presentation slides must be submitted before the presentation is given (deadline is the beginning of the presentation).
+Research topic PowerPoint presentation slides must be submitted before the presentation is given (deadline is the beginning of the presentation).
 Late submissions without an approved extension will result in the assignment not being marked and zero being recorded for this particular assignment.
-Only in extenuating circumstances, a late submission may be considered upon the production of supporting documentation and at the discretion of the unit convener.
+Only in extenuating circumstances will a late submission be considered upon the production of supporting documentation and at the discretion of the unit convener.

 Special assessment requirements